glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 * Review Manager: TBD
 * Status: **Awaiting implementation**

+- BitwiseCopyable and BitwiseMovable cannot be used an existential
+- x is BWC and friends (dynamic casts) are not permitted.
+You need to use MemoryLayout<T>.isBitwiseCopyable.
+- BWM _does_ support deinits.
+BWC does _not_ support deinits.
+- Separate the RecursiveProperties computation from TypeConverter from its production of a TypeLowering to solve the cyclic dependency issue.
+- if <T: BitwiseCopyable> { pointerToT.loadUnaligned(...) }
+- Andy wants BWC available in the public interfaces of APIs.
+Look for isPOD tests.

 <!-- *During the review process, add the following fields as needed:*

 * Implementation: [apple/swift#NNNNN](https://github.com/apple/swift/pull/NNNNN) or [apple/swift-evolution-staging#NNNNN](https://github.com/apple/swift-evolution-staging/pull/NNNNN)